 Planning Your Procurement University or Academy

-If you are Planning Your Procurement University or Academy, we offer our guidance around three critical pillars for sustaining a Procurement University as a viable part of your business.
+Planning Your Procurement University or Academy?
+We offer guidance around three critical pillars for sustaining a Procurement University as a viable part of your business.

 1. Strategy Setting

-The process of setting a strategy helps ensure from the outset that you remain true to your values and on-track to achieve your aims and objectives.
-Demonstrating how your Procurement University adds value, be it through learning or non-learning-based solutions.
+The process of setting a strategy helps you to remain true to your values and on-track to achieve your objectives.
+Its purpose, is to demonstrate how your Procurement University adds value, be it through learning or non-learning-based solutions.

-The first question you should ask yourself when considering a Procurement University/Academy for your organization, is why?
+The first question to ask yourself when considering a Procurement University or Academy for your organization, is why?

-- What will be its aims and how should they be expressed?
+- Goals – what will be its aims and how should they be expressed?

-You must be clear about your values and how the University projects and sustains them; where you’re going with it, articulating direction through a vision and mission statement and aligning your strategy with your business strategies.
+Secondly, be clear about your values and how the University projects and sustains them.
+Where you’re going with it?
+Articulating direction through a vision and mission statement and aligning your strategy with your business strategies.

 - Is it to revitalize the training and development department?